 1969

 On Christmas, Seiko introduced the world’s first quartz watch, Seiko Astron.
-It is considered as one of the watches that changed the history of the industry.
+It is considered one of the watches that changed the industry’s history.
 Although there had been a quartz wristwatch prototype in Switzerland, Astron is the manifestation of the new trend of manufacturing quartz wristwatches.

 1973